secureworks/aristotle/docs/post_filter_mod.rst

 .. warning::
      Using the ``include`` key to include files can create a cyclic situation if included files include themselves or subsequent files include previous files.
-Currently, no checking is done to ensure the "includes" chain is a directed acyclic graph, so for now that responsibility falls on the user.
+Currently, no checking is done to ensure the "include" chain is a directed acyclic graph, so for now that responsibility falls on the user.

 .. warning:: PFMod requires that the "modify" (``-m``) option be set and it will be automatically